jsa5539/The_103rd_exhibition_of_art/README.md

 - Notice popup
 - Excel-based artwork data management

-The artwork list can be modified by editing the `list.xlsx` file.
+The artwork list and some website text can be modified by editing the `list.xlsx` file.

 ---